torin-asakura/dream-team/wp-content/plugins/wp-graphql/docs/wpgraphql-vs-wp-rest-api.md

 ---
-uri: "/docs/wpgraphql-vs-wp-rest-api/"
+uri: '/docs/wpgraphql-vs-wp-rest-api/'
-title: "WPGraphQL vs. WP REST API"
+title: 'WPGraphQL vs. WP REST API'
 ---

 This guide should be useful to developers or organizations looking to compare and contrast features and benefits of the WordPress REST API and WPGraphQL.
 This guide will be most useful if you have a general understanding of what the WP REST API is and how it works.
 If you want to learn more about the WP REST API, check out the [WP REST API Handbook](https://developer.wordpress.org/rest-api/).